Compton scattering: Introduction

-Compton scattering is an example of elastic scattering of light by a free charged particle, where the wavelength of the scattered light is different from that of the incident radiation.
-In Compton's original experiment (see Fig. 1), the energy of the X ray photon (≈17 keV) was significantly larger than the binding energy of the atomic electron, so the electrons could be treated as being free after scattering.
+In Compton's original experiment (see Fig. 1), the energy of the X-ray photon (≈ 17 keV) was significantly larger than the binding energy of the atomic electron, so the electrons could be treated as being free after scattering.
 The amount by which the light's wavelength changes is called the Compton shift.
-Although nucleus Compton scattering exists, Compton scattering usually refers to the interaction involving only the electrons of an atom.
+Although Compton scattering from a nucleus exists, Compton scattering usually refers to the interaction involving only the electrons of an atom.
 The Compton effect was observed by Arthur Holly Compton in 1923 at Washington University in St. Louis and further verified by his graduate student Y. H. Woo in the years following.
-Compton earned the 1927 Nobel Prize in Physics for the discovery.
+Compton was awarded the 1927 Nobel Prize in Physics for the discovery.

 The effect is significant because it demonstrates that light cannot be explained purely as a wave phenomenon.
 Thomson scattering, the classical theory of an electromagnetic wave scattered by charged particles, cannot explain shifts in wavelength at low intensity: classically, light of sufficient intensity for the electric field to accelerate a charged particle to a relativistic speed will cause radiation-pressure recoil and an associated Doppler shift of the scattered light, but the effect would become arbitrarily small at sufficiently low light intensities regardless of wavelength.
 Thus, if we are to explain low-intensity Compton scattering, light must behave as if it consists of particles.
 Or the assumption that the electron can be treated as free is invalid resulting in the effectively infinite electron mass equal to the nuclear mass (see e.g. the comment below on elastic scattering of X-rays being from that effect).
 Compton's experiment convinced physicists that light can be treated as a stream of particle-like objects (quanta called photons), whose energy is proportional to the light wave's frequency.